TV Meteorologist

 in Miami Florida & most everywhere else it's cold ?

-Asked by Patricia about 10 years ago
+Asked by Patricia over 10 years ago

 Great question, Patricia.
 Miami is one of the southern most place in the US, making it one of the farthest places from the source region of cold air.
 Also, it is basically surrounded by water on three sides.
 With the Atlantic and Gulf of Mexico so close there is more moisture in the air and moist air does not cool as much.